 You can get a custom speaker job done on your jet ski, but it’s best to let a pro do that for you.

 Sometimes you got to bring your keys with you.
-And sure you may keep them in the dry box but also sometimes you’ll pull them out or they’ll slip out and fall in the water.
+And sure you may keep them in the dry box, but also sometimes you’ll pull them out, or they’ll slip out and fall into the water.

-If you have a Floating Keychain you’ll be able to get them back.
+If you have a Floating Keychain, you’ll be able to get them back.
 It’s better to be over prepared.
-It may seem like one of those funny jet ski accessories but it so worth it.
+It may seem like one of those funny PWC accessories, but it so worth it.

-Not an accessory but something that is so much more vital!
+Not a PWC accessory, but something that is so much more vital!
 No one is perfect, and things do happen.
-You would be a fool not to have jet ski insurance even if your state doesn’t require it.
+You would be a fool not to have jet ski insurance, even if your state doesn’t require it.

-As someone who has been in many jet ski accidents and seen many damaged jet skis from the act of nature, I highly recommend getting jet ski insurance.
+As someone who has been in many jet ski accidents and seen many damaged watercraft from the act of nature, I highly recommend getting insurance.

-If you keep your jet ski on a floating dock, then I recommend the jet ski accessory Master Lock 8417D Python Adjustable Locking Cable.
-This lock will allow you to secure your watercraft to the dock and keep people from pushing it off and towing it away.
+If you keep your jet ski on a floating dock, then I recommend the PWC accessories Master Lock 8417D Python Adjustable Locking Cable.* This lock will allow you to secure your watercraft to the dock and keep people from pushing it off and towing it away.